Moissanite vs Cubic Zirconia: Which is Best for You?

 - Cubic zirconia comes in a range of cuts you’d see for diamonds, most commonly: ascher; marquise; oval; pear; emerald; round; princess; triangle; cushion; heart and radiant.

-- Moissanite is most favored in heart, square, oval, emerald, cushion, pear and radiant cuts.
+- Moissanite is most favored in heart, square, oval, emerald, cushion, pear and radiant cut diamond selections.

 How durable is moissanite vs cubic zirconia?